e-mas-id/e-mas-go/README.md

     // do something with res
 ```

-You can handle the res object or extract it into emas.Transaction if you want
+You can handle the <b>res</b> object or extract it into emas.Transaction if you want

 For more information and support please contact info@e-mas.com or dev@e-mas.com.